A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Quantitative Types Capture Strong Normalization

-We proved that simply typable terms are strongly normalizing in Sec.~\ref{s:some-properties}.
-In this section we use non-idempotent intersection types to fully characterize strong normalization, so that strongly normalizing terms are also typable.
-First we introduce the typing system, next we prove the characterization and finally we study the quantitative behavior of $\pi$ and give in particular an example of failure.
+We proved in \autoref{sec:some-properties} that simply typed terms are strongly normalizing.
+In this section we use non-idempotent intersection types to fully characterize strong normalization, so that not only typable terms are strongly normalizing, but also strongly normalizing terms are typable.
+First we introduce the typing system, next we prove the characterization, and finally we study the quantitative behavior of the permutative rule $\pi$ by giving in particular an example of failure of type preservation along $\pi$.